aryavsaigal/projectbeta-website/src/components/data/events/Hypertext.md

 8. Straying away from the provided theme will result in a deduction of points and/or disqualification.

-9. Participants have to mail their submissions to{" "} [projectbeta@sanskritischool.edu.in](mailto:projectbeta@sanskritischool.edu.in) .
+9. Participants have to mail their submissions to  [projectbeta@sanskritischool.edu.in](mailto:projectbeta@sanskritischool.edu.in) .

 Judgment Criteria